MiniAlphago/OurReversi/README.md

 Then **only when there are two clients connected to the server can you input a number**.
 And if one client input a `1`, the other **MUST** input `2`, vice versa.

 ## Message Conventions

-A client send its move to the server and receives its opponent's move from the server in the `json` format `{"x": column, "y": row}`, where column and row are integers between 1 and 8, inclusively.
+A client sends its action to the server and receives its opponent's action from the server in the `json` format `{"x": column, "y": row}`, where column and row are integers between 1 and 8, inclusively.

-If one player cannot find a valid move, he/she **MUST** send a `{"x": -1, "y": -1}` message to server.
+If one player cannot find a valid action, he/she **MUST** send a `{"x": -1, "y": -1}` message to the server.

 ```
     1   2   3   4   5   6   7   8